 Abstract:

 In the emerging field of autonomous flight vehicles, battery life is a huge concern.
 The capacity of the battery will not only indicate the time that the vehicle can be in use but will also dictate the mission that it can be used for.
-Current methods of charging the batteries for these vehicles requires the operators to physically disconnect the batteries and connect them to the chargers.
+Current methods of charging the batteries for these vehicles require the operators to physically disconnect the batteries and connect them to the chargers.
 This method of charging requires operator interaction and also limits these vehicles to a certain distance before the vehicle has to return to home station to recharge.
 The use of wireless charging using electromagnetic theory will greatly aid this problem.
 This could be beneficial to not to only lengthen the distance of travel for these vehicles but it can also broaden their mission and usefulness.
 The design of these charging stations will be discussed in this paper to include the background, the goal analysis, and the current design specifications.
 The proposed budget for this project is also a matter of concern.
 Currently, the project is still within budget with the largest expensed being labor.

 Background and Goal

 The purpose of this project is to develop a wireless charging station using electromagnetic induction that will allow a quad-copter to autonomously charge its batteries when it detects a low charge.
-The wireless charging system will be composed of two parts, the charging station where the quad-copter will land and the charging circuit that will be installed on the vehicle.
+The wireless charging system will be composed of two parts: the charging station where the quad-copter will land and the charging circuit that will be installed on the vehicle.
 Each section will consist of a conducting coil and their respective circuitry necessary to transfer power from the charging station to the vehicle’s batteries.
 This is possible using electromagnetic theory to approximate the power transfer between coils.
-One law used is the law of Biot-Savart
+One law used is the law of Biot-Savart which states that